piacib/pokeinfo/README.md

 ## If I had more time I would change this

 - Better integration with the Dex types provided by @pkmn/types
-- add testing
+- add more testing
+- add a damage calculator

 ## Installation and usage

-- Checkout the site at
+- Checkout the site at https://piacib.github.io/pokeinfo/
 - Download the chrome extension
 - Download the firefox extension